api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 dAPI name and the beacon(s) it uses for the dAPI. dApps use an API3 Marker proxy contract to read any dAPI from `API3ServerV1.sol`.

-ADevelopers use a proxy contract to access a dAPI.
+dApp owners use a proxy contract, available on the [API3 Market<ExternalLinkImage/>](https://market.api3.org), to access a dAPI.
 Proxy contracts use the [API3Server.sol<ExternalLinkImage/>](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/api3-server-v1/Api3ServerV1.sol) contract to access dAPIs.
 Developers can easily set the proxy contract address in a dApp contract to start reading from the dAPIs.